 The Attorney-General has responsibility for bankruptcy policy, the Bankruptcy Act 1966 and the Australian Financial Security Authority.

-The Bankruptcy Act and associated legislation, such as the Bankruptcy Regulations 2021 and the Insolvency Practice Rules (Bankruptcy) 2016, regulate Australia's personal insolvency system and provides a framework to allow people in severe financial stress to discharge unmanageable debts while providing for the realisation of a debtor's available assets for distribution to affected creditors.
+The Bankruptcy Act and associated legislation, such as the Bankruptcy Regulations 2021 and the Insolvency Practice Rules (Bankruptcy) 2016, regulate Australia's personal insolvency system and provide a framework to allow individuals in severe financial stress to discharge unmanageable debts while providing for the realisation of a debtor's available assets for distribution to affected creditors.